 What is a small wedding?
 A small wedding is a personal celebration with 30 to 100 guests.
 An even smaller wedding typically has between 15 and 50 guests.
 Anything less than this is considered a micro, mini or elopement wedding.
 What does it cost?
+What is your small wedding budget?

 Small Wedding in Amsterdam – Essential Tips & Tricks